 - Incoming Mail Server: – add mail.rrt.net

-- Incoming Mail Server: – same as the incoming server
+- Outgoing Mail Server: – same as the incoming server

 - Select which programs you want to use with the account, options in this screen depend on the applications installed on your account.
 Click “Done”.